Bundles of metric structures as left ultrafunctors: Generalising to any structure

-\item $\go{S}$ the set of \emph{sorts symbols}, such that each symbol comes equipped with a symbol $d_S$(should be interpreted as the distance function) and a constant $k_S$ (actual constant not just a symbol) (which should be interpreted as an upper bound for the distance function).
+The signature of continuous model theory consists of the following triplet $\langle \mathfrak{S},\mathfrak{F},\mathfrak{R}\rangle $, where \begin{enumerate} \item $\mathfrak{S}$ is the set of \emph{sorts symbols}, such that each symbol comes equipped with a symbol $d_{S}$ (should be interpreted as the distance function), and a constant $k_{S}$ (actual constant not just a symbol) (which should be interpreted as an upper bound for the distance function). \item $\mathfrak{F}$ is the set of \emph{function symbols}, and for each symbol $f$ we specify a formal domain $\mathrm{dom}(f)=(S_{1},\dots ,S_{n})$, a formal range $\mathrm{rng}(f)=S^{\prime}$, and a function $\delta _{f}$, which should be interpreted as the uniform continuity modulus of $f$. \item $\mathfrak{R}$ is the set of \emph{relation symbols}, each equipped with a compact interval of $\mathbb{R}$ (which should be interpreted as the range of these relations), as well as a uniform continuity modulus $\delta _{\phi}$ for every $\phi \in \mathfrak{R}$. \end{enumerate}